Handley Page Victor: Victor B.2

 The RAF required its bombers to be capable of higher operational ceilings, and numerous proposals were considered for improved Victors.
 Initially, Handley Page proposed using 14000 lbf Sapphire 9 engines to produce a "Phase 2" bomber, to be followed by "Phase 3" Victors with the wingspan increased to 137 ft and powered by Bristol Siddeley Olympus turbojets or Rolls-Royce Conway turbofans.
 The Sapphire 9 was cancelled and the heavily modified Phase 3 aircraft would have delayed introduction, so an interim "Phase 2A" Victor was proposed and accepted, to be powered by the Conway but with minimal modifications.

 The "Phase 2A" proposal became the Victor B.2, with Conway RCo.11 engines providing 17250 lbf, which required enlarged intakes to increase the airflow to the engines, and the wingspan was increased to 120 ft.
-The B.2 also added a pair of retractable "elephant ear" intakes on the upper rear fuselage forward of the fin, to feed air to Ram Air Turbines (RAT) to provide electricity should an in-flight engine failure occur.
+The B.2 also added a pair of retractable "elephant ear" intakes on the upper rear fuselage forward of the fin, to feed air to ram air turbines to provide electricity should an in-flight engine failure occur.

 The first flight of the Victor B.2 prototype, serial number XH668, was made on 20 February 1959, and it had flown 100 hours by 20 August 1959, when it disappeared from radar, crashing into the sea off the Pembrokeshire coast during high-altitude engine tests carried out by the Aeroplane and Armament Experimental Establishment (A&AEE).
 Most of the wreckage had been recovered by November 1960, following an extensive search-and-recovery operation.
 The accident investigation concluded that the starboard pitot head had failed, causing the flight control system to force the aircraft into an unrecoverable dive.
 Minor changes resolved the problem, allowing the B.2 to enter service in February 1962.